raymondjestrada/homework-week-11-Note-Taker/README.md

 Then, you'll want to add and commit all your project files, then push to Heroku, as follows:

-`git add -A
+`git add -A'

-git commit -m "Pushing to Heroku"
+'git commit -m "Pushing to Heroku"'

-git push heroku main`
+'git push heroku main`

 Now you can run `heroku open` to open the webpage.